Scott J. Freidheim: Business career

-In 2019, Freidheim Capital invested in ettain and Freidheim became co-chairman of ettain Group.
-In August 2021, ettain Group announced that it had sold to Manpower for $925m.
-Freidheim Capital partnered with A&M Capital Partners to purchase ettain Group and grow the company to become the fastest growing IT staffing company among the top 10 in the USA.
+From 2014 to 2016, he was president and CEO of CDI Corporation; he was chief executive officer, Europe for Investcorp International Ltd. He also held the role of vice chairman responsible for post acquisition management of the portfolio companies in Europe.

-From 2014 to 2016 he was president and CEO of CDI Corporation; he was Chief Executive Officer, Europe for Investcorp International Ltd. He also held the role of Vice Chairman responsible for Post Acquisition Management of the portfolio companies in Europe.
+In 2019, Freidheim Capital invested in Ettain and Freidheim became co-chairman of Ettain Group.
+In August 2021, Ettain Group announced that it had sold to Manpower for $925m.
+Freidheim Capital partnered with A&M Capital Partners to purchase Ettain Group and grow the company to become the fastest growing IT staffing company among the top 10 in the USA.

 Freidheim was a member of the board of N&W Global Vending, a member of the board of Icopal, a member of the board of GL Education Group.

-Prior to his role at Investcorp, Freidheim was Executive Vice President, President Kenmore, Craftsman & Diehard for Sears Holdings and CAO, and Executive Vice President of Lehman Brothers Holdings Inc.
+Prior to his role at Investcorp, Freidheim was executive vice president, president Kenmore, Craftsman & Diehard for Sears Holdings and CAO, and executive vice president of Lehman Brothers Holdings Inc.